raspberrypilearning/secret-agent-chat/worksheet.md

 	ALPHABET = 'abcdefghijklmnopqrstuvwxyz'
 	```

 1. Next you can create a function to generate an OTP.
-It will need to have parameters for the number of sheets in the pad and then length of each sheet.
+It will need to have parameters for the number of sheets in the pad and the number of characters that each sheet can encrypt.

 	```python
 	def generateOTP(sheets, length):
 	```

 1. Now, for every sheet, a new file needs to be created.
-Each file will be saved with the format `otp0.txt, otp1.txt, otp2.txt`
+Each file will be saved with the format `otp0.txt, otp1.txt, otp2.txt`.
+You can use a `for` loop for this.

 	```python
 	def generate_otp(sheets, length):